dgaydukov/cert-aws/sa/files/sa.md

 Pipeline acts like a queue for jobs, and process jobs in order they were added, but it can also process them simultaneously.
 Preset - template with settings that transcoder apply while running jobs (codec or video resolution).
 You can use existing presets or create your own.
 You can use SNS to notify of job start/complete/warn/error.

+###### Elemental Media
+This family include following products:
+* MediaConnect
+* MediaConvert
+* MediaLive
+* MediaPackage
+* MediaStore
+* MediaTailor
+* Interactive Video Service & Kinesis Video Streams - part of media, but not part of Elemental package MediaConnect - reliable/secure transport service for live video (takes video from one source and send to securely sends to one/more destinations).
+You create a flow to connect source with dest and choose:
+* transport protocol
+* type of encryption
+* destinations
+Flow returns ingest endpoint where you send videos as a single unicast transport stream MediaConvert - file-based video processing service for format/compress offline content to delivery to tv/devices.
+File-based video transcoding - process video to reduce size, change format, compress.
+It's preferred over Elastic Transcoder, since it's major product and soon more features would be added to it, that won't be availabe in Transcoder.
+MediaLive - cloud-based live video encoding service & broadcast for delivery of high-quality live video streams.
+Video providers can deliver video streams to their audience.
+Video encoding - compresses a video stream from high-quality video to smaller-sized versions with little loss as possible. statmux (statistical multiplexing) - distribute content via traditional broadcast methods, extracts more bandwidth capacity from the network.
+You can use SG and whiltelist IP that push content to MediaLive, and iam to secure content.
+It supports RTP/RTMP/HLS for incoming videos.
+MediaPackage - video origination and just-in-time packaging service for package and deliver live video streams.
+So it customize live video stream to format requested by viewing device.
+You can use CloudFront with MediaPackage to distribute content, but can also use any third-party CDN.
+It tightly integrated with MediaLive.
+MediaStore - media origin and storage service for delivery live streaming video with low latency.
+It maintains replicated cache after each update so you get low latency & predictable performance.
+It can be choose as output destination for MediaLive.
+It provides read-after-write and read-after-update consistency.
+Here is example of streaming solution in aws `sa/files/images/medialive-mediastore-solution.png`
+Don't confuse:
+* MediaLive - broadcast-grade live video encoding service for streaming video to end-users
+* Kinesis Video - securely stream video from connected devices to aws for further real-time/batch-driven analysis ML, video playback, analytics.
+So you can use it to build machine-vision apps for smart home/city